If I write in multiple genres, do I have to choose just one to submit in my application?

 How many courses do Teaching Fellows teach each semester?

 Here’s the standard procedure (per semester) for G.A.
 Teaching Fellows:

-1st year: Graduate Assistants work in the Writing Center as Consultants OR Writing Center + Journal office or Early College
+1st year: Graduate Assistants work in the Writing Center as Consultants OR Writing Center + Journal office or Early College; and serve as readers for Arts & Letters Journal.

-2nd year: Graduate Assistant Teaching Fellows teach 2 classes; OR Journal or Early College + Teach 1 class
+2nd year: Graduate Assistant Teaching Fellows teach 2 classes; OR Journal or Early College + Teach 1 class; and serve as readers for Arts & Letters Journal.

 The exception is for candidates who already have an MA.
 They are eligible to begin teaching two classes the first year and continue that for all three years.
 However, all students on MFA assistantship must undergo a further application/review process before they will be assigned teaching duties.